This post may contain affiliate links.

 Vegetables you can plant for a fall harvest will have two important characteristics: a shorter growing cycle and short-day tolerance (in other words, they will grow in a shorter number of days and continue to grow as days get shorter).

-Here’s what’s being planted this fall in the vegetable garden.
+Here’s what’s being planted in the vegetable garden this fall.

 Beets